 If you get arrested in Virginia for reckless driving, what should you do?

 If Reckless Driving Charge Virginia, it is advisable to remain silent and request an attorney.
 Only answer questions from the police officer with an attorney present.

 What if I am found guilty of reckless driving in Virginia?

-The Virginia Reckless Driving Penalties mentioned above will be applicable to your case.
-A reckless driving conviction will also be recorded on your criminal record, potentially making it challenging to secure employment, housing, or obtain credit.
+A reckless driving conviction will be recorded on your criminal record, potentially making it challenging to secure employment, housing, or obtain credit.

 Is it possible to have a reckless driving charge reduced?

-In some cases, it may be possible to negotiate a reduction of a reckless driving charge to a lesser offence.
+In some cases, it may be possible to negotiate a reduction of a reckless driving charge to a lesser offense.
 Typically, you achieve this through plea bargaining with the prosecution.

 What is the difference between reckless and speeding driving?

 Characterise speeding as a violation of the speed limit.
-In contrast, reckless driving is a more serious offence that involves driving in a reckless manner that endangers the safety of others.
+In contrast, reckless driving is a more serious offense that involves driving in a reckless manner that endangers the safety of others.

 If you face a reckless driving charge in Virginia, what should you do?